twfarland/airways-test/README.md

 Because all processing can be done clientside, I chose to update the analysis on reaction to text input, rather than requiring a form submit.
 This allows faster feedback.

 I used a parser combinator library (Parsimmon) to read the text input.
-I also handled signed number and extra whitespace between the coordinates.
+I also handled signed numbers and extra whitespace between the coordinates.

 I separated the parsing, processing, and rendering logic from each other.
 I used pure functions, which are easier to unit test.
 I used the Either monad to simplify the control flow of dealing with possible failures.